The GRE® Subject Tests measure achievement in a particular field of study and help departments evaluate applicants' readiness for graduate school.

 The test consists of approximately 100 multiple-choice questions covering Classical Mechanics, Electromagnetism, Atomic Physics, Optics and Wave Phenomena, Quantum Mechanics, Thermodynamics and Statistical Mechanics, Special Relativity, Laboratory Methods and Specialized Topics.

-The test consist of approximately 205 multiple-choice questions covering Experimental, Social and General Psychology topics.
+The test consists of approximately 205 multiple-choice questions covering Experimental, Social and General Psychology topics.
 In addition to a total test score, six subscores are reported to better meet the needs of graduate-level psychology programs: Biological, Cognitive, Social, Developmental, Clinical and Measurement/Methodology/Other.
 Learn more about these enhancements.